Frequently Asked Questions

 Is therapy confidential?

-Do you work with LGBTQ+ people?
+Do you work with 2SLGBTQIA+ people?

 Do you prescribe medication?